The Grey Fox: Release

 The film was shown at the Taormina Film Fest in June 1982, and was released in Toronto on 16 December 1982.
 It grossed over $6 million at the box office in its first year.
+According to Phil Hardy, The Grey Fox was one of seven western films released in 1982, compared to 27 in 1972.

 Awards

 The Grey Fox has been designated and preserved as a "masterwork" by the Audio-Visual Preservation Trust of Canada, a charitable non-profit organization dedicated to promoting the preservation of Canada’s audio-visual heritage.

 At the 4th Genie Awards in 1983, The Grey Fox was nominated for thirteen awards and won seven: